Lastaapps/ctu-bi-pjp/README.md

 ## Literature

 LLVM supplies a set of tutorials which is available here: https://llvm.org/docs/tutorial/

+These tutorials are highly recommended and contains everything from lexical analysis up to transforming AST into LLVM IR.

 A nice explanation of LLVM IR can be found here: https://mukulrathi.co.uk/create-your-own-programming-language/llvm-ir-cpp-api-tutorial/